 Participants will be divided into three small groups.
 Each group will spend one hour with a different presenter, focusing on fostering artistic expression, storytelling skills, and structural crafting.

-Walkabout participants will be working with three contemporary poets in small groups throughout the day.
+Walkabout participants would have been working with three contemporary poets in small groups throughout the day.

 Catherine was born outside Armidale.
 Both her prose and poetry have won/been shortlisted for awards and been published both in Australia and internationally.
 Awards include being shortlisted for the Newcastle Poetry Prize (twice), Tom Collins Poetry Prize, Grieve Poetry Prize and winning the Henry Lawson Prize for best short story.
 Publications include Westerly, indigo, Plumwood Mountain, Antipodes, The Language of Plants and Into the Void Anthology.
 She has also been awarded a Varuna Residential Fellowship, and with an ASA Award Mentorship, is finalising her poetry manuscript The Consolation of Birds based on her time lived in New England, Perth WA, Scotland and Morocco.
 Catherine especially finds inspiration in landscape and its power over us.